Jewels of Anne of Denmark: Goldsmiths and gifts

-Anne of Denmark also obtained jewels in the 1590s from another Edinburgh goldsmith Thomas Foulis, including a pair of bracelets set with gemstones and pearls, and a "tablet all diamonds" with a "carcan of diamonds and rubies".
-These were New Year's Day gifts from King James.
-Foulis and his partner Robert Jousie were involved in collecting the King's English subsidy in London, and bought a sapphire engraved with Queen Elizabeth's portrait for Anne of Denmark in 1598 made by Cornelius Dreghe, an associate of Abraham Harderet.
-Cornelius "Draggie" turned up in Edinburgh in 1601, attempting to set up a weaver's workshop to exploit generous subsidies for expert craftsmen, but the other weavers protested he was a lapidary, not a weaver.
+The other goldsmiths who supplied Anne of Denmark in England include; Arnold Lulls, William Herrick, John Spilman, Estienne Sampson, Nicholas Howker, Abraham der Kinderen, and Abraham Harderet who received an annual fee of £50 as the queen's jeweller.
+In 1611, Anne of Denmark asked Viscount Lisle and Sir Thomas Lake to write to the Lord Mayor to allow her foreign servant John Lymiers or Le Myre to work as freeman goldsmith in London and join the Goldsmith's company, but this was resisted.
+Perhaps, as in the case of Clei and Jakob Kroger in Scotland, Anne of Denmark was able to employ Le Myre outside of the usual craft or merchant guild.
+Anne of Denmark employed a Flemish apothecary, Lewis Lemire, who may have been his relation.
+Lewis Lemire witnessed transactions involving the queen's diamonds.

-Other goldsmiths who supplied Anne of Denmark in England include; Arnold Lulls, William Herrick, John Spilman, Nicholas Howker, Abraham der Kinderen, and Abraham Harderet who received an annual fee of £50 as the queen's jeweller.
-Spilman made a jewel with the "AR" cipher as the queen's gift to the Count of Aremburgh.
+John Spilman made a jewel with the "AR" cipher as the queen's gift to the Count of Aremburgh.
 Nicholas Howker made a chain which Anne of Denmark gave to the Spanish ambassador the Count of Villamediana as his parting gift in February 1606.
 It comprised gold snakes enamelled green, set with diamonds.
 Anne of Denmark gave another chain which had 86 elements including 22 green snakes set with small pearls and sparks of ruby to Anne Livingstone.

 In 1603 the Earl of Rutland was sent to Denmark as ambassador to announce the successful Union of the Crowns.
 He bought four jewels in London for £75 as gifts for the Danish royal family, including a gold pelican set with an opal and wings studded with rubies which cost £9.
 Arnold Lulls made a jewel for Anne of Denmark intended as a gift for Margaret of Austria, Queen of Spain.
 Charles Howard, 1st Earl of Nottingham presented this jewel depicting the Habsburg emblems of a diamond double eagle and golden fleece to the Queen of Spain in Madrid in May 1605.

 Anne gave jewels as gifts at christenings.
 She gave her lawyer Lawrence Hyde and his wife Barbara a diamond ring.